Ponte di Veja

 Ponte di Veja, Italy.
 Public Domain.

 The Ponte di Veja (Veja Bridge) is the largest natural bridge in Europe at 50 m high.
-It is the remains of a karst cave which collapsed on both sides and only this short piece of the huge passage remains.
+It is the remains of a karst cave which collapsed on both sides, and only this short piece of the huge passage remains.
 In the arc there are still some small groups of stalactites visible.
 The bridge is well developed with a trail across and a trail through the opening.
+According to local lore, Dante Alighieri, exiled in Verona and the guest of Cangrande della Scala, was inspired by the bridge for the description of Malebolge.
+He wrote the XVIII canto of the Inferno of the Divine Comedy in the shade of the centuries-old chestnut tree at the Trattoria that since then has been called "Dante's Chestnut Tree".

 The natural bridge is surrounded by small caves.
-It is possible to enter some of them, sturdy shoes and a headlamp are recommended.
+It is possible to enter some of them, sturdy shoes and a headlamp is recommended.
 Some caves were used in historic caves, one was closed by a 4 m high dry wall with an opening for a door.
-But the cave were actually used since prehistoric times.
-Excavations in 1932 revealed Upper Paleolithic remains, between 100,000 years and 10,000 years old.
-One of the caves contained the workshop of a flint tool maker.
+But the caves have been actually used since prehistoric times.
+Excavations in 1932 revealed Upper Paleolithic remains, between 100,000 years old and 10,000 years old.
+One of the caves contained the workshop of a flint toolmaker.

-The natural bridge is easy to access, right in front is the Trattoria Ponte di Veja with a parking lot, which is the starting point of the trails.
-It allso offers a nice possibility for refreshments afterwards.
+The natural bridge is easy to access, right in front is the Trattoria Ponte di Veja with a car park, which is the starting point of the trails.
+It also offers a nice possibility for refreshments afterwards.
+The trail splits, and one trail crosses the bridge on top, the other crosses through the opening.
+The latter is actually a section of the European long distance path E5.
+There are several educational signs along the trail which explain the geological and archaeological situation, unfortunately only in Italian.

-The park is full of karst related sights.
-Another interesting point is the Parco delle Cascate.
+The natural bridge is located in the Parco naturale regionale della Lessinia (Lessinia Natural Park), which is full of karst related sights.
+Another interesting point is the Parco delle Cascate di Molina.
 The waterfalls are not exceptionally spectacular, but they are formed by limestone rich karst water, which continually deposites tufa.
-So this are actually "growing" waterfalls, the limestone forms conic shapes which are quite typical for this kind of waterfalls.
-The springs which feed the waterfalls are karst springs, which are the result water proof silt layers in the Biancone limestone, which blocks the water from going deeper.
-Instead it flows on top of this layer to the valley and the spring.
+So these are actually "growing" waterfalls, the limestone forms conic shapes which are quite typical for this kind of waterfall.
+The springs which feed the waterfalls are karst springs, which are the result of waterproof silt layers in the Biancone limestone, which blocks the water from going deeper.
+Instead, it flows on top of this layer to the valley and the spring.